How to trade index futures

 Capitalise on rising and falling prices

-Unlike owning an asset outright, trading futures with CFDs or spread bets means that you can make a profit (or a loss) even if and index’s price drops.
+Unlike owning an asset outright, trading futures with CFDs means that you can make a profit (or a loss) even if and index’s price drops.
 You’d simply go long if you believed that the index price will rise and go short if you believed it will fall.

 Get better execution with our deep liquidity